lsst-dm/dmtn-057/index.rst

 Advantages and Disadvantages
 ----------------------------

-A direct-measurement architecture minimizes changes needed to the ``verify`` framework, which already assumes each task is responsible for persisting Job information.
+A direct-measurement architecture minimizes changes needed to the ``verify`` framework, which already assumes each task has an associated Job.

 Adding most metrics requires changes to two packages (the minimum allowed by the ``verify`` framework), but cross-task metrics require three.
 Metrics cannot be added to or removed from a task without modifying code.
-Configs could be used to disable them, although this breaks the separation of task and instrumentation code somewhat.
+Configs could be used to disable them, although keeping task- and metrics-related options separated would require a new config base class or a similarly far-reaching change to current configs.

 Because of its decentralization, a direct-measurement architecture has trouble supporting cross-task metrics; in effect, one needs one framework for single-task metrics and a dedicated "afterburner" for cross-task metrics.